What you'll need Resident Hand Book

 Solicitation & Commercial Activities

-Due to a variety of local, state, and ICC guidelines,
+Due to a variety of local, state, federal, and ICC guidelines,

 residents may not use their ICC residence for the purpose of

 running a business.

 Most forms of solicitation are prohibited in the ICC residence,

 and unauthorized solicitation should be immediately reported to

 staff.
 Prohibited forms of solicitation include making contact

 with residents for the purpose of: